d12frosted/elpa-mirror/gnu/tmr-readme.txt

   notification can be set through the `tmr-notification-urgency' option.
   Note that it is up to the desktop environment or notification daemon to decide how to handle the urgency value.

+  If the `tmr-sound-file' is nil, or the file is not found, no sound will be played.

   The `tmr-cancel' command is used to cancel running timers (as set by the `tmr' command).
 If there is only one timer, it cancels it